menu

 Of important note, Millbrook is also a village of artists.
 Millbrook has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Millbrook’s character.

-Telecommuters are a relatively large percentage of the workforce: 10.70% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.70% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The population of Millbrook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.28% of adults in Millbrook have a bachelor's degree or even advanced degree.